File Todos

 Section titled “File-Based Todo Tracking Skill”Overview

-Section titled “Overview”The todos/ directory contains a file-based tracking system for managing code review feedback, technical debt, feature requests, and work items.
+Section titled “Overview”The .context/systematic/todos/ directory contains a file-based tracking system for managing code review feedback, technical debt, feature requests, and work items.
 Each todo is a markdown file with YAML frontmatter and structured sections.

 This skill should be used when: